Adaptive Aggregation Based Domain Decomposition Multigrid for the Lattice Wilson Dirac Operator: Numerical Results

 A commonly used technique in lattice QCD computations is odd-even preconditioning.
 A lattice site $x$ is called even if $x_1+x_2+x_3+x_4$ is even, else it is called odd.
 Due to the nearest neighbor coupling, the Wilson Dirac operator has the form

 if we order all even sites first.
 Herein, $D_{ee}$ and $D_{oo}$ are block diagonal with $12 \times 12$ diagonal blocks.
 Instead of solving a system with $D$ we can solve the corresponding system for the odd lattice sites given by the Schur complement $D_S = D_{oo}-D_{oe}D_{ee}^{-1}D_{eo}$ and then retrieve the solution at the even lattice sites, cf.\ \cite{MGClark2010_2}.
-The inverse $D_{ee}^{-1}$ is precomputed once for all, and the operator $D_S$ is applied in factorized form.
-A matrix-vector multiplication with $D_S$ thus requires the same work than one with $D$ while the condition of $D_S$ improves over that of $D$.
+The inverse $D_{ee}^{-1}$ is pre-computed once for all, and the operator $D_S$ is applied in factorized form.
+A matrix-vector multiplication with $D_S$ thus requires the same work as one with $D$ while the condition of $D_S$ improves over that of $D$.
 Typically, this results in a gain of $2-3$ in the number of iterations and execution time.
-Our results for CGNR do not use the odd-even reduced system, since an efficient implementation would require a storage scheme for the links $U_\mu(x)$ different from the one needed for DD-$\alpha$AMG.
-We do, however, use odd-even preconditioning when we solve the coarse system involving $D_c$ in DD-$\alpha$AMG, which by default is done using odd-even preconditioned restarted GMRES with a restart length of 30.
-We implemented this odd-even preconditioning similarly in spirit to what was proposed for the Wilson Dirac operator in \cite{Krieg:2010zz}.
+Within BiCGStab we use odd-even preconditioning for $D$.
+In all multigrid approaches we use odd-even preconditioned restarted GMRES with a restart length of 30 when we solve the coarse system involving $D_c$.
+We implemented all odd-even preconditioned operators similarly in spirit to what was proposed for the Wilson Dirac operator in \cite{Krieg:2010zz}.

 Table~\ref{table:allparms} summarizes the default parameters used for DD-$\alpha$AMG in our experiments.
-Besides those discussed in Section~\ref{sec:DDML}, the table also gives the stopping criterion used for the solves with the coarse system $D_c$ (the initial residual is to be decreased by a factor of 20) and the stopping criterion for the entire FGMRES iteration (residual to be decreased by a factor of $10^{10}$).
-In each SAP iteration we have to solve the local systems \eqref{eq:localsystem}.
-Instead of requiring a certain decrease in the residual we here fix the number of iterative steps (to 3).
-The iterative method we use here is the minimal residual method MR, i.e., restarted GMRES with a restart length of 1, where each iterative step is particularly cheap.
+Besides those discussed in section~\ref{sec:DDML}, the table also gives the stopping criterion used for the solves with the coarse system $D_c$ (the initial residual is to be decreased by a factor of 20) and the stopping criterion for the entire FGMRES iteration (residual to be decreased by a factor of $10^{10}$).
+In each SAP iteration we have to (approximately) solve the local systems \eqref{eq:localsystem}.
+Instead of requiring a certain decrease in the residual we here fix the number of iterative steps (to $4$).
+The iterative method we use here is the odd-even preconditioned minimal residual method MR, i.e., restarted GMRES with a restart length of 1, where each iterative step is particularly cheap.